 “INFLATION IS WHEN YOU PAY $15 FOR THE $10 HAIRCUT YOU USE TO GET FOR $5

-Right now, the headline numbers in the US show little inflation overall… but we are already seeing significant inflation in particular items like commodities, food, and oil – which are being driven by a weak US Dollar, and increasing demand from emerging countries like China and India.
+Right now, the headline numbers in the US show little inflation overall… but we are already seeing significant inflation in particular items like commodities, food, other shopping products that you find in some shopping reviews sites, and oil – which are being driven by a weak US Dollar, and increasing demand from emerging countries like China and India.
 In addition, the global market reacted late last week to higher-than-expected inflation in China.
 This is important to us because Bonds and home loan rates hate inflation, no matter where the whiff of it comes from.

 Here’s why.
 Think of inflation as a hot air balloon and rates as the basket under that balloon.
 As the balloon (or inflation) rises, the basket (or rates) must rise as well.

 So, if inflation moves higher in China, their government has to raise rates to fight inflation.
 And if rates move higher in China, global investors seeking the highest yield will move away from the relatively meager returns seen in US Bonds – and move their Bond buying money into juicier yields found abroad.

 There are so many opinions by so many smart people on both sides of the inflation argument, but right now it is all about what the Bond market thinks.
 And the recent market action shows just how quickly sentiment in the market can change.
 Remember, it was just a few weeks ago that fears and whispers of deflation helped the Bond market – and home loan rates – improve.